2018, Vol. 5 Issue 4, Part A

 How to cite this article:

-Ankita Thakur and DK Kocher.
+Ankita Thakur, DK Kocher.
 Laboratory studies on developmental stages and life cycle of Daphnia magna.
-International Journal of Fauna and Biological Studies.
-2018; 5(4): 04-08.
+Int J Fauna Biol Stud 2018;5(4):04-08.